 Now that you made it through your oral surgery, you’ll want to take care of your mouth to ensure a quick and easy recovery.

-1. Take it easy.
 After your appointment, plan to spend the rest of the day resting.
-The sedative you got during surgery will probably make you drowsy.
+If they gave you a sedative, you’ll probably be drowsy.
 So you shouldn’t drive a car or do anything else that requires concentration.
 It’s also important to avoid strenuous activities.
 Don’t bend or lift anything that might dislodge the blood clots and cause bleeding.
 When you’re ready to go to sleep, use extra pillows to keep your head elevated.

-4. Block the blood.
 You might have some bleeding for the first day or so after surgery.
-Gently bite on folded gauze -- change it every hour -- to help slow the flow.
+Gently bite on folded gauze for a bit to help slow the flow.
 If the bleeding continues for more than 24 hours or is so heavy that the gauze needs to be changed more often, call your dentist or oral surgeon.

-9. Check in.
-Make sure to keep all of your post-surgery follow-up appointments to make sure you’re healing well.
+Go to all of your post-surgery follow-up appointments to make sure you’re healing well.
 Follow all your dentist’s instructions to avoid any complications.